2i2c-org/2i2c-org.github.io/content/blog/2025/q1-product-goals/index.md

 **In Q1 2025** we'll begin this expansion by deploying JupyterHubs and BinderHubs on JetStream 2, which will give communities access to publicly-funded computing resources.
 We will use this experience to decide whether it's sustainable for us to deploy on this and other publicly-owned infrastructure providers.

-## Enabling enhanced community knowledge bases with Jupyter Book 2
+## Enable enhanced community knowledge bases with Jupyter Book 2

 A key theme we aim to enable is **sharing** within and between community hubs.
 This is a critical part of the data science workflow because it allows people to collaborate on the same ideas, and build on top of one another's ideas.
 An early target for this is to facilitate lightweight sharing of computational content so that community members can learn from one another more effectively.

 **In Q1 2025** we want to help get [Jupyter Book 2's beta](https://next.jupyterbook.org) released, and provide an out-of-the-box configuration for our communities to use it with their hubs.
 This includes adding landing pages and better integration with JupyterHub via launch buttons to create a more seamless experience between documentation and interactive computing.

-## Enabling sharing reproducible environments on a hub
+## Enable sharing reproducible environments on a hub

 Another key aspect of sharing is **sharing the computational environment as well**.
 This would allow communities to not only sheir their content, but also live infrastructure that allows others to reproduce and interact with their work.
 We think that investing more time into imiproving and deploying [BinderHubs](https://binderhub.readthedocs.io/en/latest/) (the technology behind [mybinder.org](https://mybinder.org)) will help us learn more about how to make this a reality.